awazo/simptemp/README.md

 * `data-simptemp-key2text="datakey"`: the value of `"datakey": value` is placed as the child text element of this element.
 * `data-simptemp-key2html="datakey"`: the value of `"datakey": value` is placed as the child html element of this element.
 * `data-simptemp-key2attr="datakey"`: the value of `"datakey": value` is placed as the attribute value of this element, and the attribute name is the key of the data `datakey`.
-    * use `data-simptemp-attrname="attr"` if you change the attribute name.
+    * if you want to change the attribute name, `data-simptemp-key2attr="datakey:changedattrname"`.
+    * if you want to bind multiple attributes, `data-simptemp-key2attr="datakey1,datakey2"`.
+    * and the combination of upper twos are enable: `data-simptemp-key2attr="datakey1:newname1,datakey2:newname2"`, `data-simptemp-key2attr="datakey1:newname1,datakey2"` if only datakey1 wants to be changed.
 * `data-simptemp-key2thistext="datakey"`: the value of `"datakey": value` is placed as the text element and replaced this element.
 * `data-simptemp-key2thishtml="datakey"`: the value of `"datakey": value` is placed as the html element and replaced this element.
 ### data applying
 * `data-simptemp-apply="replace"`: is default, replace the data to any data template has.
     * if key2text is "example1", apply is "replace" and data is `"example1": "value"`, template `<div ...>foo</div>` become `<div ...>value</div>`.
-* `data-simptemp-apply="prepend": prepend the data to the value template has.
+* `data-simptemp-apply="prepend"`: prepend the data to the value template has.
     * if key2text is "example1", apply is "prepend" and data is `"example1": "value"`, template `<div ...>foo</div>` become `<div ...>valuefoo</div>`.
-* `data-simptemp-apply="append": append the data to the value template has.
+* `data-simptemp-apply="append"`: append the data to the value template has.
     * if key2text is "example1", apply is "append" and data is `"example1": "value"`, template `<div ...>foo</div>` become `<div ...>foovalue</div>`.
-* If you use key2attr and attrname="class" with prepend/append, value are separated with ' ' (a space) and also any order (prepend & append are same).
+* If you use key2attr and the target is "class" with prepend/append, value are separated with ' ' (a space) and also any order (prepend & append are same).
 ### event listener
 * `simptemp.event.definitions`: hash object; key is selector, value is `{ "selector": selector, "type": type, "handler": handler }`, build by `simptemp.event.add` function.
 * `simptemp.event.add(selector, type, handler)`: add event listener definition.
-    * selector: selector string passing to querySelectorAll, selecting from template root element.
+    * `selector`: selector string passing to querySelectorAll, selecting from template root element.
-    * type: event type string passing to addEventListener.
+    * `type`: event type string passing to addEventListener.
-    * handler: event handler function passing to addEventListener.
+    * `handler`: event handler function passing to addEventListener.
 * `simptemp.event.remove(selector)`: remove event listener definition.
 * `simptemp.event.clear()`: remove all event listener definitions.
 * `simptemp.event.apply(rootNode)`: apply the event listeners in `simptemp.event.definitions` to the result of inflated, called in inflate function.